google/nsscache/CONTRIBUTING.md

 All submissions, including submissions by project members, require review.
 We use Github pull requests for this purpose.

+### Response Time

+This repository is maintained as a best effort service.

+Response times to issues and PRs may vary with the availability of the maintainers.
+We appreciate your patience.

+PRs with unit tests will be merged promptly.
+All other requests (issues and PRs) may take longer to be responded to.

 ### The small print
 Contributions made by corporations are covered by a different agreement than the one above, the Software Grant and Corporate Contributor License Agreement.